 We recommend that a professional inventory clerk is appointed.
 The inventory will contain a full list of the contents of the property with a detailed schedule of condition of the contents and decorations.
 The schedule can be used for subsequent tenancies with amendments as necessary.
 The inventory clerk will then carry out inventory checks in the tenant’s presence at the commencement and termination of each tenancy.
 At termination, the clerk will prepare a schedule of dilapidation's for use when assessing any deductions to be made from the deposit.

 Our management service provides specialist assistance at all levels.
 Our full management service means that Marshalls takes responsibility for all aspects of the tenancy including demanding rent, holding of deposit as stakeholder, payment of all routine outgoings on your behalf and handling all planned and emergency repairs within agreed financial limits.
 We have negotiated preferential rates with many contractors to ensure that work is carried out cost effectively.
 Many landlords, used to dealing with other agencies, have been very pleasantly surprised to find that our management service not only saves money but contributes to the long term success of their tenancies.
 At the end of the tenancy we will arrange cleaning, repairs and replacement of any missing items.

 Income tax is payable on rental income arising from property in the UK, regardless of the residential status of the landlord.
 Please note it is advisable to get clarification from an accountant on how much tax you will be liable for.

-Letting a property need not to be a complicated operation but, with the present complex laws relating to letting of residential property, it is essential that you minimize the risk by choosing a professional agent to represent you.
-Marshalls specialize in residential lettings and property management and are able to offer a very efficient, cost effective and personal service.
+Letting a property need not to be a complicated operation but, with the present complex laws relating to the letting of residential property, it is essential that you minimise the risk by choosing a professional agent to represent you.
+Marshalls are the experts in residential lettings and property management and are able to offer a very efficient, cost effective and personal service.